aswinbijukumar/echoaid/SUBSCRIPTION_MANAGEMENT_TROUBLESHOOTING.md

 ### 2. **Verify Authentication**
 - Check if user is logged in
-- Verify user role is admin or super_admin
+- Verify user role is admin
 - Check JWT token validity

 ### 3. **Test API Endpoints**